bennett-gpj/Gangs-and-Displacement-in-Haiti/README.md

-# Gangs and Displacement in Haiti
+# Gangs and Displacement in Port-au-Prince, Haiti
- Displacement in Port-au-Prince

 ## Find my page here. https://bennett-gpj.github.io/Gangs-and-Displacement-in-Haiti/

 I sought to analyze the data from the International Organization for Migration's assesment of the displacement caused by insecurity and gangs in the Haitian capital of Port-au-Prince.
 That data, from March 2023, can be found here (https://data.humdata.org/dataset/haiti-displacement-idps-baseline-assessment-iom-dtm/resource/00acbb24-2a1c-4b14-9a2d-7217f6c37d81).
-I then overlaid that data with ________.

 __Questions I explored:__
 - The number of IDPs / IDPs per commune/neighborhood